finbourne/luminesce-sdk-python/sdk/docs/SqlBackgroundExecutionApi.md

 CancelQuery: Cancels (if running) or clears the data from (if completed) a previously started query

-Cancel the query (if still running) / clear the data (if already returned) The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 404 Not Found : The requested query result doesn't exist and is not running.
+Cancel the query (if still running) / clear the data (if already returned) The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden - 404 Not Found : The requested query result doesn't exist and is not running.

 ### Example